certara/pyDarwin/docs/Options.rst

 .. _niche_penalty_options_desc:

     * | **niche_penalty** - *positive real*: Used for calculation of the crowding penalty.
-        The niche penalty is calculate by first calculating the "distance matrix", the pair wise `Mikowski distance <https://en.wikipedia.org/wiki/Minkowski_distance>`_ from the present model to all other models.
-The "crowding" quantity is then calculated a the sum of: (distance/niche_radius)**sharing_alpha for all other models in the generation for which the Mikowski distance is less than the niche radius.
+        The niche penalty is calculated by first finding the "distance matrix", the pair-wise `Mikowski distance <https://en.wikipedia.org/wiki/Minkowski_distance>`_ from the present model to all other models.
+The "crowding" quantity is then calculated as the sum of: (distance/niche_radius)**sharing_alpha for all other models in the generation for which the Mikowski distance is less than the niche radius.
       | Finally, the penalty is calculated as: exp((crowding-1)*niche_penalty)-1.
 The objective of using a niche
-        penalty is to maintain diversity of models, to avoid premature convergence of the search, by penalizing when models are too similar to other models in the current generation.
+        penalty is to maintain diversity of models, to avoid premature convergence of the search by penalizing when models are too similar to other models in the current generation.
       | *Default*: 20